-Key Performance Performance Delivery Action Delivered Indicator Measure Quarterly reports for library services to council Report to Council by deadline 1.9 Encourage recreational and leisure activities while maintaining public safety standards Achieved - quarterly reports for library services to Council was completed by the Council deadlines.
+Key Performance Indicator Performance Measure Delivery Action Delivered Quarterly reports for library services to council Report to Council by deadline 1.9 Encourage recreational and leisure activities while maintaining public safety standards Achieved - quarterly reports for library services to Council was completed by the Council deadlines.
 Complete NSW State Library Return of Local Priority Grant Report and Statement of Library Operations Completed by State Library Deadline 1.9 Encourage recreational and leisure activities while maintaining public safety standards Achieved - Library Return was completed and sent to the NSW State Library in November 2018.

-Develop policies Become an 1.3 Community Not achieved - to be completed in and guidelines operational eSmart services for young, 2019/2020. for user access Library by December aged, disabled, and and use of 2019 people from diverse technology in the backgrounds libraries Increase Increase by 1% per 1.4.1 Community Achieved - 223 new members joined membership and annum Services for young, the library number of library aged, disabled, and loans people from diverse Achieved - 35,076 physical items cultural backgrounds borrowed and renewed; 7,920 digital items borrowed and renewed through BorrowBox and RB Digital
+Develop policies and guidelines for user access and use of technology in the libraries Become an operational eSmart Library by December 2019 1.3 Community services for young, aged, disabled, and people from diverse backgrounds Not achieved - to be completed in 2019/2020.
+Increase membership and number of library loans Increase by 1% per annum 1.4.1 Community Services for young, aged, disabled, and people from diverse cultural backgrounds Achieved - 223 new members joined the library Achieved - 35,076 physical items borrowed and renewed; 7,920 digital items borrowed and renewed through BorrowBox and RB Digital